Jimmaphy/hz-software-design/README.md

 By creating a class the extends Bash, the conversion can begin.
 The new class now has the interface of Bash, and can be used in any place an instance of Bash is expected.
 The only thing left to do now is to create an internal instance of CMD to interact with.
-The methods of Bash will be overriden to "emulate" the program expects.
+The methods of Bash will be overridden to "emulate" the program expects.

 ```java
 public class CmdAdapter extends Bash {